-In light of the new changes made within the 'Keeping Children Safe in Education 2023' statutory guidance, we are aware of the increased expectations and responsibilities regarding the school's filtering and monitoring systems for computing.
+In light of the new changes made within KCSiE and the DfE guidance statutory guidance 2024, we are aware of the increased expectations and responsibilities regarding the school's filtering and monitoring systems for computing.
 With this said:

 - All staff at Cop Lane have received appropriate safeguarding and child protection training which now includes an understanding of expectations, applicable roles, and responsibilities in relation to filtering and monitoring. - Our Governors and proprietors have received safeguarding training which includes an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring.
 Paragraph 141 of the guidance now states the following: 'Governing bodies and proprietors should consider the number of and age range of their children, those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks.' - The computing subject leader, SLT and our Governing bodies shall review the standards and discuss with staff and service providers what more needs to be done to support our children.